← Return to Main Database

 Target Profile: Gangster Disciples

-Known Aliases: GD, GDN, Growth & Development, Insane Gangster Disciples (IGD), New Breed (splinter faction), Black Gangster Disciples (historical predecessor)
+Known Aliases: GD, GDN, 7-4, 7-4-14, Growth & Development, Insane Gangster Disciples (IGD), New Breed (splinter faction), Black Gangster Disciple Nation (BGDN, historical predecessor, 1969–1991), Outlaw Gangster Disciples (renegade faction), Spanish Gangster Disciples (Latino faction).

 Primary Identifiers: Colors: Black and blue (royal blue).
-Symbols: Six-pointed Star of David, pitchforks (pointed upward, signifying 'rising'), heart with wings, three-pronged tail, number 6 and 360 (representing '360 degrees of knowledge').
-Numeric codes: 274 (BG = Black Gangster), 7-4 (GD).
-Tattoos: Six-pointed star on chest or shoulder, crossed pitchforks on hands/forearms, 'All Is Well' motto, 'GD' or 'Insane' script.
-Apparel: Duke University (blue devil), Georgetown (G), Dallas Cowboys (star), Detroit Tigers (D).
-Hand signs: Pitchfork formed with fingers pointed upward.
-Graffiti: Inverted and broken rival symbols (five-pointed stars cracked, canes broken).
+Symbols: Six-pointed Star of David (adopted to honor 'King David' Barksdale), pitchforks (pointed upward, signifying 'rising' or Folk Nation alignment), heart with wings (inherited from the Supreme Gangsters), three-pronged devil's tail and horns (inherited from the Disciple Nation), number 6 and 360 (representing '360 degrees of pure knowledge').
+Numeric codes: 274 (BG = Black Gangster), 7-4 (GD), 7-4-14 (GDN).
+Tattoos: Six-pointed star on the chest, back, or shoulder; crossed pitchforks on hands/forearms; 'All Is Well' motto; 'GD', '7-4', or 'Insane' script.
+Apparel: Duke University (blue devil mascot), Georgetown (G logo), Dallas Cowboys (star motif), Detroit Tigers (Old English D).
+Hand signs: Pitchfork formed with fingers pointed upward; stacking the 'G' and 'D'.
+Graffiti: Inverted and broken rival symbols (e.g., five-pointed stars cracked, Vice Lord canes broken, Latin King crowns upside down).
+Sayings: 'GD Till the World Blow,' 'Growth and Development,' '7-4 to the World.'

 Executive Summary: